sharetribe/flex-docs/src/docs/tutorial/first-edit/index.md

 slug: first-edit
 updated: 2020-02-28
 category: tutorial
-ingress: Change marketplace color
+ingress: Change the marketplace color.
 published: true
 ---

 ## Marketplace styles

-Custom styling is a good starting point to introduce your own branding and remove design choises made for example marketplace, Saunatime.
+Custom styling is a good starting point to introduce your own branding and remove design choices made for example marketplace, Saunatime.

 FTW templates have most of the styling tied to component directories, but there are a couple of files that define global CSS Properties and